Brandawg93/Pi-Hole-Monitoring/README.md

 This project was developed on a raspberry pi 4.
 As such, some of the commands might be different for different OSes.
 As an example, the telegraf package used is `arm32v7` and may need to be changed.

 ## Prerequisites ##
-- You need a working copy of Pi-Hole with its `pihole-FTL.db` file located at `/etc/pihole/` (i.e. this doesn't work with Pi-Hole Docker containers or special installations).
+- You need a working copy of Pi-Hole with its `pihole-FTL.db` file located at `/etc/pihole/` (i.e. this doesn't work out-of-the-box with Pi-Hole Docker containers or special installations).
+If your Pi-Hole instance is not located there, simply change [this line of code](https://github.com/Brandawg93/Pi-Hole-Monitoring/blob/master/docker-compose.yml#L19) to point to the folder that contains `pihole-FTL.db`.

 ## Instructions ##
 (If you have already installed docker-compose skip to step 7.)